 Raleigh Car Defect Injury Claims

 Have you been recently injured as a result of a defective auto product?
-If so, do not hesitate in contact a Raleigh product liability attorney at the Whitley Law Firm in order to take legal action!
+If so, do not hesitate in contacting a Raleigh product liability attorney at the Whitley Law Firm in order to take legal action!
 Enlisting the aid of a legal professional is crucial when dealing with defective products because these lawsuits vary in comparison to a car injury caused in an accident.

 For example, if you were driving down the road and a car ran a red light causing you to go to the hospital with severe injuries, it will be a simple task to prove the negligence on behalf of the driver responsible became the broke the law and hit your car.